Epistle of Jude

 3 Beloved: Though I had planned on writing (a positive letter) about the salvation we all share, it has instead become necessary for me to write and exhort you to earnestly hold to, and fight for, the Christian faith that was originally delivered to the righteous.

-4 For there are certain ungodly men that have slithered their way into your fold who, from olden times, have been ordained to condemnation for denying the only Lord God and our Lord Jesus Christ by perverting the grace of God into a license to commit sexual sin.
+4 For there are certain ungodly men that have slithered their way into your fold who, from olden times, have been written about, foretelling their condemnation for denying the only Lord God and our Lord Jesus Christ by perverting and substituting the truth of Gods Gospel of grace into a lie giving license to commit sexual sin and debauchery.

 5 I thus want to bring to your remembrance--even though you have heard this before--how the Lord, having saved the people out of the land of Egypt, afterward destroyed the ones who refused to believe (what He had said).